Qiangxiao-Zhou/IRTP-2700/README.md

 **Title: A Dual-stage Energy Consumption Prediction Model for Industrial Robots Considering Load Dynamics**

-**Authors: Qiangxiao Zhou， Long Cheng***

 (The URL will be added once the article is online.)

-If you found any problem, please communicate it at: q.x.zhou.work@gmail.com

 ## **📂 Folder Structure**